 On Air Now

-This flautist used to use his instrument as an aural weapon against cold-callers who wouldn’t stop ringing his house phone.
-Genius.
+A flautist has been using his instrument as an aural weapon against cold-callers who won’t stop ringing his house phone.

-Flautist Evert Fruitman, who died last year on 5 November after a long and successful career teaching at Arizona State University, had a brilliant method for getting rid of cold-callers.
+Flautist Evert Fruitman, who died last year on 5 November after a long and successful career teaching at Arizona State University, had a rather pleasing method for getting rid of cold-callers.

-Evert was on the ‘do not call’ list in Sun City, Arizona, but cold-callers still wouldn’t stop phoning him.
+Despite being on the ‘do not call’ list in Sun City, Arizona, cold-callers wouldn’t stop phoning Evert.

-And if the flute method didn’t work, Evert would press the star key on his phone over and over, creating an irritating beeping noise for the cold-caller.
+And if his fluting didn’t work, Evert would press the star key on his phone over and over, creating an irritating beeping noise for the cold-caller.

 He replies: “Well, first I have to answer the phone to see who it is.”